 What Is Binance Leveraged Tokens Rebalancing

-About Binance Leveraged Tokens Rebalancing Mechanism
+Binance Leveraged Tokens rebalancing mechanism

 The rebalancing of positions of Binance Leveraged Tokens is governed by Binance’s proprietary algorithms.
 The rebalancing mechanism is designed to protect its users from the long-term detrimental impact of traditional Leveraged Tokens while maintaining the key characteristics of a leveraged product, which allows users to gain leveraged futures positions without worrying about liquidation risk and the nitty-gritty of managing a leveraged position.

-How Binance Leveraged Tokens Rebalance?
+How do Binance Leveraged Tokens rebalance?

-Binance Leveraged Tokens have a range of target leverage, from 1.25x to 4x.
+Binance Leveraged Tokens have a range of target leverage from 1.25x to 4x.
 The true target leverage level is constantly changing and hidden from outside observation.
-Both the timing of the rebalance, and the target leverage of the rebalance, is not shown to observers or algorithms, making it much harder to guess future trades and front-running it.
+Both the timing of the rebalance, and the target leverage of the rebalance, are not shown to observers or algorithms, making it much harder to guess future trades and front-running it.
 At all times, the token info page will always show the “realized” target leverage post rebalancing event.

 - Real Leverage Ratio is the actual leverage ratio held by the algorithm.
 Real leverage ratio changes when the ratio of futures position (notional value) to fund size changes.

 When the real leverage level is out of the target leverage range (1.25x - 4x), Binance Leveraged Tokens will rebalance to maintain within the target leverage range.
-The rebalancing information such as change in basket and leverage level will be displayed in the Binance Leveraged Tokens page after the leveraged tokens rebalance.
+The rebalancing information such as a change in basket and leverage level will be displayed in the Binance Leveraged Tokens page after the leveraged tokens rebalance.
 Users will also see a history of all rebalancing events on the page mentioned earlier.

 When the perpetual futures price goes up, the real leverage level will decrease.
 If the real leverage level drops to 1.25x and below, Binance Leveraged Tokens will rebalance.
 The algorithm will purchase additional positions to increase the real leverage level so the real leverage level is within the target leverage range.
 The rebalancing works the other way around when the price goes down.